flik/vmap/README.md

 Apache rewrite module must be enable.
 Just clone the project in in your www or htdocs directory.

+Go into laravel folder
-Then you can install all dependencies via Composer by running this command in your terminal in the root of your project:
+Then you can install all dependencies via Composer by running this command:
 ```bash
 composer install
 ```